 - Birding is excellent at this time of year

-- March to May sees the heaviest rainfall
+- Mid-March to early May sees the heaviest rainfall

 - Wildlife viewing is not as good as the dry season